Business Segments and Customer Information

 |Business Segments and Customer Information||

-Management of our business operations is conducted under three reportable operating segments:
+Management of our business operations is conducted under four reportable operating segments:

 Our segment information is as follows (in thousands):

-Our revenues are derived from contract services performed for DoD agencies or federal civilian agencies and from the delivery of products to our commercial clients.
-The USPS, U.S. Army and Army Reserve, and U.S. Navy are our largest customers.
+The majority of our revenues are derived from contract services performed for DoD agencies or federal civilian agencies.
+The USPS, U.S. Navy, U.S. Army and U.S. Army Reserve are our largest customers.
+Other significant customers include the Department of Treasury, the Department of Energy and the Department of Interior.
 Our customers also include various other government agencies and commercial entities.
 Our revenue by customer is as follows for the years ended December 31, (in thousands):

 The entire disclosure for reporting segments including data and tables.
 Reportable segments include those that meet any of the following quantitative thresholds a) it's reported revenue, including sales to external customers and intersegment sales or transfers is 10 percent or more of the combined revenue, internal and external, of all operating segments b) the absolute amount of its reported profit or loss is 10 percent or more of the greater, in absolute amount of 1) the combined reported profit of all operating segments that did not report a loss or 2) the combined reported loss of all operating segments that did report a loss c) its assets are 10 percent or more of the combined assets of all operating segments.